hanishjindal/Travel-Management-System/README.md

-# Travel Agency Management System
+# Travel Management System

 ## Overview

-This project implements a Travel Agency Management System in Java.
+This project implements a Travel Management System in Java.
 The system allows travel agencies to maintain travel packages' itinerary and passengers.
 It includes functionality for managing destinations, activities, passengers with different types, and their interactions.

 ## High-Level Design